-What is Fort Knox?Commonly known as Fort Knox, the building most people think about when they hear that name is the United States Bullion Depository, located next to Fort Knox, Kentucky.
+Commonly known as Fort Knox, the building most people think about when they hear that name, is the United States Bullion Depository, located next to Fort Knox, Kentucky.
 It stores much of the United States gold reserves and other valuable items belonging to the federal government.

-How Much Gold is in Fort Knox?The depository at Fort Knox holds 4,600 tons of gold bullion.
+The depository at Fort Knox holds 4,600 tons of gold bullion.
 Many people will be surprised to learn that this isn’t the largest deposit of gold in the United States.
-Even more will be surprised to learn the largest deposit is not in some rural outpost but in Manhattan.
+More will be surprised to learn the largest deposit is not in some rural outpost but in Manhattan.
 The Federal Reserve Bank of New York has an underground vault that holds 5,000 metric tons of gold for foreign nations and international organizations.

 During World War II, many important documents such the U.S. Declaration of Independence and the Constitution were moved to Fort Knox for safekeeping.
 European countries also transferred important items such as the Hungarian Holy Crown to prevent confiscation from invading armies.
 Also held during this time was an original copy of the Magna Carta.

 As you would expect, security is serious at Fort Knox.
 Not one person is entrusted with the combination to the vault.
-Security is taken so seriously that the combination is distributed amongst ten separate people who must each dial their part of the combination before the 22 ton blast-proof door can be opened.
+Security is taken so seriously that the combination is distributed amongst ten separate people who must each dial their part of the combination before the 22-ton blast-proof door can be opened.
 In addition to the United States Mint Police, the United States Army also provides additional security to the facility.